Jewsh1r/blog/_posts/2022-11-01-local-dns-for-proxmox-and-nginx-proxy-manager.md

 Your ip of lxc and port 81 for example http://portainer.test.lan:81

 It will work with subnet if you add DNS in your VPN, for example: MY DNS server IP 10.10.5.1 and after that you can access to lxcs with their names

-default username 'admin@example.com'
+Default username 'admin@example.com'

-default password 'changeme'
+Default password 'changeme'

-after login change login and password after that go to Proxy hosts and add your first domain.
+After login change login and password after that go to Proxy hosts and add your first domain.

 Some example here: